DXND-AM

 DXND (747 AM) Radyo Bida is a radio station owned and operated by Notre Dame Broadcasting Corporation.
 It serves as the flagship station of Radyo Bida.
 The station's studio and transmitter are located at DXND Bldg., Maharlika Highway, Kidapawan.
-It operates daily from 4:30 a.m. to 9:00 p.m.

 Incidents

 On January 28, 1991, at 2:45 a.m., a grenade explosion occurred at the station.
 The station manager reported that a night prior, they received a call warning reporters to stop discussing issues related to illegal gambling.
 The incident, along with another which was happened almost two hours earlier at another radio station in Legazpi, Albay, was believed related to the Persian Gulf War.